whria78/modelderm/README.md

 7. Interpretation of the Outputs of Deep Learning Model trained with Skin Cancer Dataset.
 J Invest Dermatol.
 2018
 8. Automated Dermatological Diagnosis: Hype or Reality?
 J Invest Dermatol.
 2018
 9. Classification of the Clinical Images for Benign and Malignant Cutaneous Tumors Using a Deep Learning Algorithm.
 J Invest Dermatol.
 2018

+preprint
+1. Augmenting the Accuracy of Trainee Doctors in Diagnosing Skin Neoplasms in a Real-World Setting: A Prospective Before and After Study.
+2020 (preprint; https://preprints.jmir.org/preprint/26023)

 ```